polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 ## Windows automatic authentication

-Magic also supports automatic Windows authentication, although this requires a bit more manual work from your side, but most of it can be done by correctly configuring Magic.
+Magic also supports automatic Windows authentication, although this requires a bit more work from your part - But most of it can be done by correctly configuring Magic.
 This allows you to automatically authenticate your users, but only from within your LAN, implying that a user that is already logged on to your Windows network, can _automatically_ authenticate towards Magic _without_ providing his username or password.
-All changes required to make Windows authentication from above working also applies for this mechanism, implying you'll have to pull in the _"magic.lambda.ad-auth"_ NuGet package, you'll have to setup the configuration parts from above - But in addition to these steps, you also have to make sure you _turn on_ automatic authentication in Magic by changing the `auto-auth` configuration key and set its value to `auth.ad.get-username`.
+All changes required to make Windows authentication from above working also applies for this mechanism, implying you'll have to pull in the _"magic.lambda.ad-auth"_ NuGet package, and you'll have to setup the configuration parts from above - But in addition to these steps, you also have to make sure you _turn on_ automatic authentication in Magic by changing the `auto-auth` configuration key and set its value to `auth.ad.get-username`.
 In addition this feature also requires that you turn